-I work in the philosophy of science, with a focus on the foundations of the exact sciences, and looking to the insights of a few figures in the early analytic tradition.
-While my interests span the subject, my research so far has focused on the foundations of the theories of Newton and Einstein: it examines their articulation of a number of basic concepts; it examines the accounts of space, time, motion, and causality that they motivate; it examines their significance for the theory of theories.
+My research is in the history and philosophy of science, with a focus on the foundations of the exact sciences, and drawing insight from a few figures in the early analytic tradition.
+While my interests span the subject, much of my research has focused on the foundations of the theories of Newton and Einstein: it examines their articulation of a number of basic concepts; it examines the accounts of space, time, motion, and causality that they motivate; it examines their significance for the theory of theories.
 All of these interests, though motivated by concerns peculiar to the exact sciences, form part of a broader interest in the analysis and revision of our fundamental concepts and the place of this task in philosophy in general.

-I am currently a Lecturer in Philosophy at Somerville College at the University of Oxford.
-My current work has its origin in a few basic questions: how do we know what we know about space, time, motion, and causality?
+This work is driven by a few basic questions: how do we know what we know about space, time, motion, and causality?
 How is this knowledge possible?
 What is its source?
-In my approach to these questions I contend that to understand space, time, motion, and causality, the methodological analysis of physical theories is a surer guide than philosophical principles according to which these theories have been, and continue to be, judged.
+In my approach to these questions I contend that to understand space, time, motion, and causality, the methodological analysis of physical theories is a surer guide than metaphysical principles according to which these theories have been, and continue to be, judged.
 In this regard, my work urges a stricter empiricism.
 And as for my particular stake in the debates, I argue that, despite appearances and a large literature to the contrary, Newton and Einstein proposed the very same kind of theory.